Mike Bloomgren: Rice

 On December 5, 2017, it was announced that Bloomgren was hired to replace David Bailiff as the head coach at Rice University.

 Despite two bowl appearances, Rice never had a winning season under Bloomgren's tenure, and their best season against conference teams was a 4-4 season in 2023.
 One highlight of his time at Rice was coaching future NFL wide receiver Luke McCaffrey, who transferred to Rice from Nebraska in 2021.
 McCaffrey, the son of Ed and brother of Christian, was named to the 2023 All-AAC conference team, and was later drafted in the 3rd round of the 2024 NFL draft by the Washington Commanders.

 Rice fired Bloomgren on October 27, 2024, after a 2–6 start to the 2024 season.
 Pete Alamar succeeded him as interim head coach.

 Cleveland Browns

 On January 8, 2025, Bloomgren was hired by the Cleveland Browns as their offensive line coach under head coach Kevin Stefanski.

+New York Giants

+On February 18, 2026, the New York Giants hired Bloomgren as their offensive line coach under head coach John Harbaugh.